 Name Description Arp Mode Mode - see below Arp Range Range - the number of octaves to repeat the arpeggiation pattern over.
 When mapped, CC values 0-127 map to 1-3 octaves.
 Arp Gate Len Gate length - the gate on time as a fraction of the clock rate.
-64 is a 50% gate length 0 is a special value and means a fixed length trigger pulse, unrelated to the clock rate.
+64 is a 50% gate length.
+0 is a special value and means a fixed length trigger pulse, unrelated to the clock rate.
 Arp Latch Latch on/off - see below Arp Rate The rate of the arpeggiator, in terms of 24ppqn clocks.
-The special value '0' mea that the arpeggiator advances every time the FH-2 receives an external clock pulse.
+The special value '0' means that the arpeggiator advances every time the FH-2 receives an external clock pulse or that the arpeggiator is clocked by one of the Euclidean patterns.
 (This is useful in order to create irregular arpeggiation rhythms.)
+See the relevant section of the configuration.
 Arp Reset Sets a number of quarter notes after which the arpeggiator will automatically reset to step 1.
 This function is disabled if the reset value is set to zero.